Production to restart in Zuffenhausen and Leipzig

 Porsche is manufacturing sports cars again

-A comprehensive catalogue of measures has been decided for the Porsche factories in Zuffenhausen and Leipzig.
+A comprehensive catalogue of measures has been decided for the Porsche factories in Zuffenhausen and Leipzig (both in Germany).
 In addition to giving paramount importance to ensuring protection for employees, these measures are designed to permit the resumption of orderly and efficient production as quickly as possible.
-For example, production employees are required to observe a minimum distance of 1.50 metres, follow basic rules of conduct or to work with a face mask in defined areas.
+For example, production employees are required to observe a minimum distance of 1.5 metres, follow basic rules of conduct or to work with a face mask in defined areas.

-In addition to suspending production, Porsche also decided at the time to implement a number of other stricter measures.
-These will remain in force until further notice to relieve the burden on the infrastructure at the sites: this means that the greatly increased level of “mobile working” will continue in the indirect areas, and meetings will be held as video or telephone conferences.
+In addition to suspending production, Porsche AG also decided at the time to implement a number of other stricter measures.
+These will remain in force until further notice to relieve the burden on the infrastructure at the sites.
+This means that the greatly increased level of 'mobile working' will continue in the indirect areas, and meetings will be held as video or telephone conferences.
 The ban on business travel also continues to apply.